 Parents/guardians who are interested in using the Autism Scholarship or the Jon Peterson Special Needs Scholarship must register their students with their local school district and receive an Individualized Education Program from that district.

-Next, parents/guardians may choose to enroll with Rules 4 Life Academy Learning Center (either in a center-based program or home-based program) and use one of the scholarships to pay for tuition and services.
-The Autism scholarship award is currently $31,500 per academic year and parents will need to re-apply each year.
-The Jon Peterson Special Needs Scholarship award varies for services needed to be outlined on the student's IEP.
+Next, parents/guardians may choose to enroll in the Rules 4 Life Academy Learning Program and use one of the scholarships to pay for tuition and services.
+The Autism scholarship award is currently $31,500 per academic year, and parents must re-apply each year.
+The Jon Peterson Special Needs Scholarship varies for services outlined on the student's IEP.

 How And When To Apply

-Parents interested in applying for scholarships for their child must first enroll their child at Rules 4 Life Learning Center and will receive a scholarship application during the enrollment process.
-Rules 4 Life Learning Center staff will assist parents with all aspects of applying for and receiving the Scholarships.
+Parents/guardians interested in applying for scholarships for their child must first enroll their child at Rules 4 Life Learning Center and will receive a scholarship application during the enrollment process.
+Rules 4 Life Learning Center staff will assist parents with all aspects of applying for and receiving the scholarships.

-Please note that parents may apply year-round but any applications received on or after April first will not be processed for the current academic year; they will be deferred until the start of the following academic year.
+Please note that parents may apply year-round, but any applications received on or after July 1st will not be processed for the current academic year; they will be deferred until the start of the following academic year.

 The Ohio Department of Education has many rules that govern the use of the Autism Scholarship, and Rules 4 Life Learning Center can help parents understand how these rules apply to their specific situation.
 Here are the most important and most frequently misunderstood rules:

-Scholarship funds are paid directly to Rules 4 Life, INC., not to parents
+Scholarship funds are paid directly to Re-Wellness Center, Inc., not to parents

 Parents may not receive the Autism Scholarship or JPSN Scholarship if their child is attending public school

-Services provided under the Autism Scholarship or the JPSN Scholarship must follow the student’s Individualized Education Program, but the IEP can be modified by parents by submitting a modification request to the Ohio Department of Education
+Services provided under the Autism or JPSN Scholarship must follow the student’s Individualized Education Program.
+Providers can modify the IEP by submitting a modification request signed by a parent/guardian to the Ohio Department of Education.